Spending time outdoors can be a fun and invigorating experience…or an absolute drag if you don’t have the right gear!

 13. Camping Stove

-14. Cooking Set & Cutlery (or Sporks)
+14. Cooking Set & Cutlery (Or Sporks)

 15. Collapsible Sink

-While it’s not absolutely essential, a collapsible sink is one of the best camping accessories to help you save on clean-up time after meals.
+While it’s not essential, a collapsible sink is one of the best camping accessories to help you save on clean-up time washing dishes after meals.
 When not in use, a collapsible sink doubles as a convenient place to store your dishes and cutlery, as a cooler for drinks, or as a washbasin for your hands.

 Related reading: to make sure you always have clean water on hand, bring a collapsible container to store your H20.